TechAditya01/AZURE_PROJECT_TECH_TRAINING/README.md

 # COMPLAINT SYSTEM FOR COLLEGE STUDENTS

-This project is a Minimum Viable Product (MVP) for accepting complaint from students descriptions using python flask framework and the Azure.
+This project is a web-app based project for accepting complaint from students descriptions using python flask framework and the Azure.

 ## Features